HoppeDevz/hoppedevz/README.md

 - :earth_americas: I'm from Campos Gerais - Brazil
 - :video_game: I like to play video games and coding...
-- :gem: I love to customize everything lol
+- :gem: I love the low level programming...

 ## Social media :mailbox_with_no_mail: